testflows/TestFlows-WebSite/source/handbook/index.md

     pass
 ```

-and if you havee the following configuration file
+and if you have the following configuration file

 > `config.yml`
 >